vondoRishi/clearnightskynearme/README.md

 ## Installation

-You can install the released version of clearnightskynearme from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of clearnightskynearme with:

 ``` r
 if (!requireNamespace("devtools")) {